 Currently, tri-service personnel are manning roles with the Global Coalition's headquarters throughout the Middle-East, including in Baghdad where there are UK advisors working alongside Iraqi military personnel in the Iraqi Operational Command.

-On Monday, the Defence Secretary confirmed that IS has not been completely defeated, and that there is an "ongoing threat" from the militants, but that all areas once occupied by Daesh in Iraq and Syria have been liberated.
+Earlier this year, the Defence Secretary confirmed that IS has not been completely defeated, and that there is an "ongoing threat" from the militants, but that all areas once occupied by Daesh in Iraq and Syria have been liberated.